thalesd/thalesd/README.md

 - 👋 Hi, I’m @thalesd
-- :video_game: I’m interested in Game and Web Development
+- :video_game: I’m interested in Games and Web Development
-- 🌱 I’m currently learning Game Design and Development
 - 📫 You can reach me at tdonizetti@tdonsoft.com for business/work

 <!---